-The ROE used in Afghanistan include things like, “requiring U.S. troops to confirm that a Taliban fighter is armed before they can fire.”
+The ROE used in Afghanistan includes things like “requiring U.S. troops to confirm that a Taliban fighter is armed before they can fire.”
 Imagine what it must be like for a U.S. soldier fighting the Taliban.
 You aren’t allowed to shoot at the Taliban unless you confirm they are armed.
-What this means is that you can be shot by terrorists while you are still trying to confirm they are armed and shooting at you.
+What this means is that terrorists can shoot you while you are still trying to confirm they are armed and shooting at you.

 This is an example of extreme political correctness dictating rules of engagement in a war zone.
 That has never happened before.

 Ryan Zinke, who commanded an assault team within SEAL Team 6, said this about the rules of engagement and the security agreement in Afghanistan: “The first people who are going to look at it and review it are our enemies.
-It’s going to be a document that will be used effectively against us.
+It will be a document that will be used effectively against us.
 This is where we either fight or go home.
 What’s happening is we’re losing our ability to fight overseas.”

 In fact, military commanders have said that if current rules of engagement had been applied during WW II, it’s quite likely we might not have won the war.
 For example, our troops are currently mandated to avoid attacking when civilians are likely to be present.

-Was that the case during WW II, then American generals like Patton, Bradley, MacArthur, etc. would no doubt be viewed by the Obama administration as war criminals.
-Patton’s armored division chased elite German S.S. army units across France and into Germany killing them at every opportunity.
-Do you think he let them off hook because they took shelter where there were civilians?
+If that were the case during WW II, then American generals like Patton, Bradley, MacArthur, etc., would no doubt be viewed by the Obama administration as war criminals.
+Patton’s armored division chased elite German S.S. army units across France and into Germany, killing them at every opportunity.
+Do you think he let them off the hook because they took shelter where there were civilians?

-Recently a story in freedomoutpost.com quoted an officer this way: “Our best and brightest come home in body bags as politicians and lawyers dine over white linen tablecloths; writing, modifying, and re-modifying these lethal rules…rules that favor the enemy rather than the American soldier.
-Rules so absurd they’re difficult to believe until you hear the same stories over and again from those returning from battle.”
+Recently, a story in freedomoutpost.com quoted an officer this way: “Our best and brightest come home in body bags as politicians and lawyers dine over white linen tablecloths; writing, modifying, and re-modifying these lethal rules…rules that favor the enemy rather than the American soldier.
+Rules so absurd they’re difficult to believe until you hear the same stories repeatedly from those returning from battle.”

-The story went on to point out that in the first seven plus years of the war in Afghanistan (October 2001 – December 2008) American forces lost 630 soldiers.
-In early 2009, this administration authorized the implementation of the new rules of engagement and so-called Counter Intelligence strategy.
+The story went on to point out that in the first seven-plus years of the war in Afghanistan (October 2001 – December 2008), American forces lost 630 soldiers.
+In early 2009, this administration authorized the implementation of the new rules of engagement and the so-called counterintelligence strategy.
 During the next five years, the US death toll skyrocketed to 2,292.